XS-1 (spacecraft): Entrants and selection

 In May 2017 Boeing was selected to partner with DARPA to build the XS-1.
 Aerojet Rocketdyne was to provide AR-22 engines, derived from the RS-25 engine, for the spacecraft.
 The phase 2/3 contract to build and fly the prototype included US$146 million of DARPA funding.

 Boeing XS-1 Phantom Express

-The Boeing design was a vertical takeoff, horizontal landing (VTHL) craft called Phantom Express.
+The Boeing design was a vertical takeoff, horizontal landing (VTHL) craft called Phantom Express, intended to increase the nation's access to space.
 The planned specifications include a vehicle height of 100 feet, with a 62 foot wingspan.
 The Phantom express was to use an Aerojet Rocketdyne AR-22 engine, which was originally built for the Space Shuttle program, but has been modified to be reused ten times within ten days, for less than $5 million per launch.
+It was intended to loft satellites cheaply and rapidly, with reusability further lowering the cost per launch.
 This performance requirement was demonstrated on a test stand in July 2018.
-On 22 January 2020, it was announced that Boeing was ceasing its role in the program, effectively ending it.
+On 22 January 2020, it was announced that Boeing's Phantom Works division was ceasing its role in the program.
+Boeing representatives stated that their investments into the XS-1 project would be redirected to other Boeing projects that relate to air, sea, and space domains.
+DARPA sought no refunds, as Boeing received payment with accordance to milestones achieved in development.
+The program was not entirely unfruitful, as the work done proved that the technologies available at the time would be able to support new projects similar to the XS-1 program, and no technical barriers were present.